 “We’re going to tell someone how to be.”

 In case you’re new to us, Dasha and her twin Daria are Russian-Belarusian.
 We took them from a child seller in Houston, they were eight or nine.
 They are identical as photocopies.
 Daria speaks with almost no accent, Dasha retains hers.
 They say they do it to tell each other apart, that’s how identical they are.
 Actually, Daria is less sociable, Dasha more so.
-She figured out her accent charms people, especially me, so she keeps it, although she can speak the King’s English if she chooses.
+She figured out her accent charms people, especially me, so she keeps it, although she can speak the Queen’s English if she chooses.

 Check into the Ambassador, it’s owned by Marriott, the rooms are upscale business common.
 It’s a busy place, we can be anonymous.
 Janah has insanely pure white hair, so she’s temp colored mouse brown for the job.
 We are in relaxed jeans, pullovers and Converse steel toe sneakers.
 Nobody would suspect we flew in on a private jet.